As she molded back into the tub of wax,

 She often thought it to be hard to maintain the shape she desired:

 A little bird of yellow feathers with polka-dots of red,

-who sang a dark, blue song the whole night long and this is what it said:
+Blue song the whole night long and this is what she said:

 Although I’d rather be a yellow bird than anything that’s grander,

 I often find it all too hard to eat when life is bitter.

 As broken wings and solemn things die slowly in the winter.